Coronation of Charles III and Camilla: Solomon Islands

+John Patterson, the acting Governor-General of Solomon Islands, cuts a cake with Thomas Coward, British High Commissioner to the Solomon Islands, to mark the coronation.

 To celebrate Charles III's coronation as king of Solomon Islands, a wake-up call by drumbeaters, pan pipers and the Royal Solomon Islands Police Force band took place in Honiara on 6 May.
 A commemorative church service was held at the St Barnabas Provincial Cathedral to celebrate the coronation, which also included a cake-cutting ceremony.
 The service was attended by several ministers of the Crown, including Prime Minister Manasseh Sogavare.
 A public musical performance by One Drop Band was also held at the Unity Square, where a photographic slideshow of historic royal visits to Solomon Islands was also displayed.

 From 5 to 12 May, the National Art Gallery held an exhibition displaying portraits, historical records, and visits by members of the royal family to Solomon Islands.

 Antigua and Barbuda

-Events to mark the coronation of Charles as king of Antigua and Barbuda took place in St. John's.
+Events to mark the coronation of Charles III as king of Antigua and Barbuda took place in St. John's.
 On 7 May, a parade featuring the Antigua and Barbuda Defence Force (ABDF), Girl Guides, Boy Scouts, Boys and Girls Brigades, The Duke of Edinburgh Award recipients, Seventh Day Adventist Pathfinder, and Cadet Corps marched from the Multipurpose Cultural Centre to Government House.
 There, a ceremony took place that included a bonfire and performances by the ABDF Band, Salvation Army Timbralists, and SDA Parthfinders Drum Corps.
 On 8 May, a service of Thanksgiving to mark the occasion took place at the St John's Pentecostal House of Restoration Ministries, where all national honourees of Antigua and Barbuda were invited to pray for the King and Queen.